GYNAECOLOGICAL ILLNESSES

 The most common causes of chronic pain are endometriosis, chronic pelvic inflammatory disease and irritable bowel syndrome.

 Depending on the diagnosis, your gynaecologist may prescribe medication, therapy or surgery.
-Dr Novikova is highly experienced in treating all conditions associated with pelvic pain and specialises in minimally invasive laparoscopic or key-hole surgery.
+Dr Novikova is highly experienced in treating all conditions associated with pelvic pain and specialises in minimally invasive laparoscopic or keyhole surgery.
 Read more about laparoscopy here.

 Over time, especially after childbirth, vaginal tissue can overstretch, creating a feeling of looseness (laxity) and lowered sensation.
-Decreased satisfaction during sexual intercourse can impact the quality of life of the people suffering from this condition.
+Decreased satisfaction during sexual intercourse can impact the quality of life of people suffering from this condition.
 The vaginal laser rejuvenation tones the vaginal walls, enhances sensitivity and contracts tissue, increasing tightness and improving sexual satisfaction.

 Pre-existing conditions that would exclude someone from having laparoscopic surgery would be severe lung disease which makes administering anaesthesia quite difficult.
 Having had multiple operations in the past will also exclude you from laparoscopic surgery because previous surgeries could prevent the entry of the telescope into the abdominal area.